-My youngest LOVES this dish.
+My youngest LOVES this Sweet Potato Frittata.
 He eats eggs pretty frequently, but since he makes them the same way almost every time, they get a bit tiresome after awhile.
 So this new preparation and added flavors were the perfect thing to rekindled his love of eggs.

 This recipe is dairy free and can probably be made with any non-dairy milk variety (I have tried it with almond as well as coconut milk).
 However, you can even make it without any milk at all.
 The result will be a bit heavier but still delicious!

 If you like, you could of course add some cheese of any desired variety for extra flavor.

 Plus, this frittata saves well for leftovers and tastes great the next day!

 There are so many ways to change this recipe up.